isikz/word-similarity-mpi/README.md

+A parallel algorithm that calculates the similarity of the words by using MPI environment.

 To compile and execute the program, MPI environment should be installed.
 The program could be compiled by the following command:

 `mpicc <project_name>.c −o <object_file_name>.o`